dsbondin/dsbondin.github.io/_posts/2018-02-02-js_scope_and_hoisting.markdown

 // undefined
 ```

 Sorry, Donald, your name is `undefined` (which is still better than `not defined` :).
-So what happens here is that both the function and variable get hoisted, but the value of the variable `name` get assigned only during execution phase, after console.log is called.
+So what happens here is that both the function and variable get hoisted, but the value of the variable `name` gets assigned only during execution phase, after console.log is called.
 If we decide to assign the function to a variable, a TypeError will be thrown:

 ```
 function logging() {